Keyang/node-csvtojson/readme.md

-#CSV2JSON
+#CSVTOJSON
 All you need nodejs csv to json converter.
-Support big json data, CLI, web server, powerful nested JSON, customised parser, stream, pipe, and more!
+* Large CSV data
+* Command Line Tool and Node.JS Lib
+* Complex/nested JSON
+* Easy Customised Parser
+* Stream based
+* multi CPU core support
+* Easy Usage
+* more!

 #IMPORTANT!!
 Since version 0.3, the core class of csvtojson has been inheriting from stream.Transform class.
 Therefore, it will behave like a normal Stream object and CSV features will not be available any more.
 Now the usage is like: